 “Expand Diversity and Inclusion” is one of six strategic pillars that make up Haskell 2025, the company’s current roadmap for purposeful growth, and Haskell has a long and rich history of doing just that through its work with subcontract partners.

-From the company’s earliest days, founder Preston Haskell III insisted that 15 to 20 percent of the company’s business be conducted with small businesses, including and often focusing on Disadvantaged Business Enterprises (DBEs).
+From the company’s earliest days, founder Preston Haskell III insisted that 15% to 20% of the company’s business be conducted with small businesses, including and often focusing on Disadvantaged Business Enterprises (DBEs).
 He imparted that dedication to longtime Business Diversity Coordinator Robin Waddell.

 Haskell’s Procurement and Contracting team focuses on ensuring that all vendors are qualified for each project using vendor prequalification industry standards, which are quite detailed.
 Whether the project is federally funded or conducted privately or locally, all vendor business classifications are verified using Small Business Administration (SBA) size standards for client and regulatory reporting.